amihaiba/elta-project/README.md

 The project and documentation are hosted on this Github repo for you to view and evaluate.

 ### Kubernetes Cluster
-For the purpose of this assignment, I've used minikube to set up a Kubernetes cluster with two namespaces - `devops` where the pipeline is executed and `prod` where web app is deployed.
+For the purpose of this assignment, I've used minikube to set up a Kubernetes cluster with two namespaces - `devops` where the pipeline is executed and `prod` where the web app is deployed.

 ### CI/CD Pipeline
 The CI/CD pipeline is managed by Jenkins and executed using agent pods inside the K8s cluster.